-Whether you’re currently job hunting or simply open for interesting opportunities, a personal website can prove to be a remarkably effective tool in your career.
-By making a website that’s dedicated solely to your professionalism, you’ll be able to shape your online image in exactly the way you’d like to be perceived.
+Whether you're currently job hunting or simply open for interesting opportunities, a personal website can prove to be a remarkably effective tool in your career.
+By creating a website that’s dedicated solely to your professionalism, you’ll be able to shape your online image in exactly the way you’d like to be perceived.

 No matter the industry, we can all benefit from taking ownership of the way we present ourselves digitally to colleagues, customers, collaborators or fans.
 A professional website can therefore play a key role in positioning you as a qualified expert in your field, reinforcing your personal brand and widening your reach.

 To inspire you in creating yours, we’ve compiled a selection of 17 personal website examples that exude professionalism, all built on Wix.
 The accomplished individuals behind them range from entrepreneurs to consultants, artists, health practitioners, and more, so you’re sure to find something to help put you on the right path:

 London-based designer, founder and speaker Natsai Audrey Chieza operates at the intersection of design and biotechnology.
 Revolving around this unique topic, her website features both her own personal brand and the multidisciplinary design agency she’s founded, Faber Futures.

 The site launches into a fullscreen portrait of Natsai, paired with her name and main specialties.
 This is a good practice for personal websites, helping site visitors get to know the individual behind the name early on.